stoplightio/spectral/docs/guides/4-custom-rulesets.md

 Or you can create a custom ruleset to make sure your Jekyll or Gatsby custom data is valid.
 Whatever you want to do, to start with you'll need to create some rules.

+## Ruleset Properties

+There are three properties that can be used at the root level of a ruleset:

+- `rules` (required): An array of rules.
+- `formats` (optional): The format that the ruleset should apply to.
+For example `oas3` for any OpenAPI v3.x descriptions.
+- `extends` (optional): A reference to other rulesets.
+Used to extend and customize existing rulesets.
+- `documentationUrl` (optional): A URL that contains more information about the ruleset and rules in it.
+Can help provide users more context on why the ruleset exists and how it should be used.

 ## Adding Rules

 Add your own rules under the `rules` property in your `.spectral.yml`, or another ruleset file.